If you need info on how to grow a small business, here’s a hard truth: only 50% of small businesses survive beyond five years.1

 If not, then keep reading, because the next three sections are dedicated to you and your small company’s accelerated growth timeline.

-Hire competitive self-starters to your staff
+1. Hire competitive self-starters to your sales team

 This might seem like a silly thing to lead with when talking about sales, but at the end of the day, the only people who sell well are those who are willing to persevere through challenges and grind it out until they become successful.